 Southwestern Energy’s stock performance

-As we saw in the previous part of this series, Southwestern Energy’s (SWN) stock price increased ~6.0% for the week ended June 15.
-During the week, natural gas (BOIL) prices rose 5.0%.
-So, SWN’s stock price outperformed natural gas prices last week.
-In this part, we’ll look at the correlation between SWN stock and natural gas prices.
+As we saw in the previous part of this series, Southwestern Energy’s (SWN) stock price decreased ~8.0% in the last one-week period (March 26 to April 2).
+However, natural gas (BOIL) prices rose almost 1.0%.
+SWN’s stock price underperformed natural gas prices last week.
+In this part, we’ll discuss the correlation between SWN stock and natural gas prices.

 Southwestern Energy’s stock price correlations

-During the week ended June 15, Southwestern Energy (SWN) stock had a correlation of 34.0% with natural gas.
-In other words, the volatility in natural gas prices impacted SWN’s stock price during a few days last week.
-This was evident on Monday, June 11, when SWN rose ~4.0% and natural gas increased ~2.0%.
+In the last one-week period, Southwestern Energy (SWN) stock had a strong correlation of ~76.0% with natural gas, and volatility in natural gas prices impacted SWN’s stock price during most days during the last week.
+This trend was evident on April 2, 2018, when SWN and natural gas both declined strongly.

-Last week, Southwestern Energy’s correlation with crude oil was 33.0%.
-As a result, movements in SWN’s stock price were moderately in sync with changes in crude oil prices.
+In the last one-week period, Southwestern Energy’s correlation with crude oil was ~87.0%.
+This correlation means that movements in SWN’s stock price were in sync with changes in crude oil.

-Southwestern Energy (SWN) stock has shown correlations of 42.0% and -50.0% with natural gas and crude oil prices, respectively, over the last month.
+Southwestern Energy stock has shown correlations of ~-8.0% and ~8.0% with natural gas and crude oil prices, respectively, over the last one-month period.
 Typically, SWN’s stock price is more influenced by changes in natural gas prices than crude oil.
 However, the last one-month period was an exception, as SWN rose ~11.0% and natural gas fell ~1.0%.

 SWN’s 2017 production mix contained ~89.0% natural gas.
-To read more about natural gas and natural gas–weighted stocks, please read What’s Driving Natural Gas Prices?
+For more information on this sector, please read Which Natural Gas–Weighted Stocks to Watch.